AsifMannaji/chatbot-for-food-ordering-system/README.txt

 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000

 NOTE: ngrok can timeout. you need to restart the session if you see session expired message.

+Description: A chatbot for food ordering systems utilizing Natural Language Processing (NLP) enables users to effortlessly place orders using natural language.
+The chatbot interprets user input, navigates menu options, and manages orders, calculating totals and confirming orders.
+With integration capabilities, it can facilitate payment processing and personalize recommendations.
+By leveraging NLP libraries and integrating with food ordering systems and databases, this chatbot streamlines the ordering process, enhancing customer experience and efficiency.
+It can be applied to food delivery platforms or restaurant websites, making food ordering more convenient and user-friendly.